xdobry/rdfglance/documentation/manual.md

 - count of unique object properties of all instances of this type
 - count of unique referenced object properties of all instances of this type

-Remember that in rdfs an instance can have multiple types.
+Remember that in RDF Schema an instance can have multiple types.

 After selecting the type you can see all instances as a table.
 You can sort the instances by some data property.